 It was a strong second quarter for Pinnacle Renewables (TSX:PL) as the company reported second quarter earnings after the bell yesterday.
 The company is currently trading up 6% as of writing.
 So why the jump?
 Lets dig in.

-Most analysts predicted the company would post earnings per share of $0.01 this quarter, but Pinnacle surprised both analysts and investors with earnings of $0.06 per share.
+Most analysts predicted the Canadian stock would post earnings per share of $0.01 this quarter, but Pinnacle surprised both analysts and investors with earnings of $0.06 per share.
 Revenue also came in 4% higher than expected at $104.2 million.

 The company is seeing excellent year over year growth in numerous areas.
 Its backlog increased 35%, from $5.1 billion in the first quarter of 2018 to $6.9 billion as of yesterdays filing.
 Most of the company’s backlog is for work set to commence in the next couple of years, with $6 billion of it accounted for projects in 2021 and beyond.